 The malachite used in the foliage and green garments is composed of two differently shaped particles: spherical and angular, the latter exhibiting a deeper tonality due to the differences in morphology (see fig. 6).
 Though the spherical particles could have been prepared synthetically, (from by-products of jeweler’s craft that produced the pigment verditer), they were almost surely formed naturally as a copper by-product of silver mines slowly “growing” the green pigment in highly carbonic spring water.
 The large particles observed, some in excess of 20 microns, are consistent with naturally occurring particles, whereas the synthetic pigment, produced by the rapid precipitation of a copper nitrate solution with chalk, yielding particles 1–5 microns in diameter, was not observed.
 Additionally, analysis with SEM-EDS of a cross section from the Abduction revealed significant amounts of silicate, which is associated with the formation of a naturally precipitated pigment.
 This naturally occurring spherical malachite might have been gathered and imported from the well-known ore-mining center in the Neusohl region in present-day Slovakia.
 Spherical and angular particles of malachite were also identified on the associated Garden panel in Melbourne.

 Several different types of analyses identified the paint medium as egg tempera, including fiber optic reflectance spectroscopy (FORS), time-of-flight secondary ion mass spectrometry (ToF-SIMS), Fourier-transform infrared spectroscopy (FTIR), and gas chromatography–mass spectrometry (GCMS).
 An examination of the paintings in the 1970s presumed that the paint media was egg tempera mixed with drying oil, but recent analysis detected no trace of drying oil as a paint binder.
-This finding is significant as the late fifteenth century was a period of transition: the preference for egg tempera paint binders yielded to oil media; some artists incorporated both media in the same painting.
+This finding is significant as the late fifteenth century was a period of transition in Italy: the preference for egg tempera paint binders yielded to oil media; some artists incorporated both media in the same painting.
 Although not used as a paint binder, oil was present and served a specific purpose in some of the applied ornament, including gilding and applied relief brocade.

 The paint was applied in moderately thin layers that exhibit the enamel-like flatness associated with egg tempera surfaces, except for the individualized small raised mounds of paint in the leaves of foliage.
 In areas of flesh and in the localized shadows of some architecture, the egg tempera was applied in a traditional hatched manner with small parallel brush strokes.
 Conversely, the paint was broadly brushed in the skies, landscape grounds and marble floor, garments, and undercolor of architecture, perhaps extended with water to allow larger expanses to be brushed across the surface.
 In foregrounds and architecture, broadly applied scumbles of lighter colors often were applied over darker layers.